Skinner927/email-digest/README.md

 ## Configuration

+You will need to create an OAuth Client ID with Google's API and also configure the application locally.

+### OAuth Client ID

+Head over to [Google's API Manager](https://console.developers.google.com).
+You will want to create a new project, this is at the very top of the page.

+Once a project is created, head over to the "Credentials" tab.
+Here, create a new "OAuth client ID".
+Application type will be "other".
+Click "OK" on the modal that pops up with the secrets, don't bother noting them down.
+You should now see your new OAuth client ID listed in the table on this page.

+Click the download button at the far right of the row and save this file as `client_secret.json` and place it in the directory where you cloned the repo.

+### Application Config

 Copy `config.example.py` to `config.py`.

 Open this file and you will find defaults and hopefully a description of what